MapStory/Learning/modules/module6.md

 ![](images/Screen Shot 2019-01-30 at 6.24.03 PM.jpg)\

-You can accept or reject these requests from the management page for the Community Initiative.
+You can accept or reject these requests from the management page for the Organization.

 ![](images/Screen Shot 2019-01-30 at 6.24.44 PM.jpg)\

-### Demonstration

-Now that you've learned how to manage an Organization Account, let's watch an example of a user performing these actions:

-Watch this video.
-VIDEO.

 ### Tasks